STSV Lab PLATFORM Header

 PLATFORM

-The PLATFORM group met regularly in 2023 and 2024 to discuss, describe and examine the expansion, rise, and influence of “the platform” in global society.
+Beginning in 2023, the PLATFORM group met to discuss, describe, and examine the expansion, rise, and influence of “the platform” in global society.
 Scholars sought to incite scholarly thinking across platforms of different kinds, and in different mediums—including analog, electronic, and virtual—to explore the norms and practices that organize, permeate, and stem from them.

 A platform operates across devices and experiences, de-emphasizing form in favor of content.
 A platform can be a foundation for political ideology, a web-based application for discourse, a system yielding multifaceted biomedical and communicative ends, and more.
 From a social science perspective, a platform can be understood as an infrastructure for action, an architecture or affordance that enables and constrains social, economic, and political possibilities, and conditions how we represent and experience the world.